Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

    import sound.effects.surround
    from sound.effects import *

-In this example, the :mod:`echo` and :mod:`surround` modules are imported in the current namespace because they are defined in the :mod:`sound.effects` package when the ``from...import`` statement is executed.
+In this example, the :mod:`!echo` and :mod:`!surround` modules are imported in the current namespace because they are defined in the :mod:`!sound.effects` package when the ``from...import`` statement is executed.
 (This also works when ``__all__`` is defined.)